static-frame/static-frame/doc/source/articles/nptyping.md

 Static Type Numpy Arrays
 -->

-The NumPy array, as single type of Python Object, can take many concrete forms.
+The NumPy array object can take many concrete forms.
 It might be a one-dimensional array of Booleans, or a three-dimensional array of 8-bit unsigned integers.
-And yet, a type-annotated function might only specify that the arguments are NumPy arrays:
+Simple `isinstance()` checks match all arrays as instances of `np.ndarray`, regardless of shape or `dtype`.
+Similarly, many type-annotated interfaces only specify `np.ndarray`:

 ```python {all}